dib-lab/2020-paper-sourmash-gather/manuscript.md

 Plots for each of four metagenomes showing estimated k-mer overlap per genome, along with bases covered by read mapping.
-The reference genomes are rank ordered along the x axis (as in the y axis for Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
+The reference genomes are rank ordered along the X axis (as in the Y axis for Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
-The y axis shows estimated number of k-mers classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
+The Y axis shows estimated number of k-mers classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
 Decreases in mapping (peaks in blue lines) occur for genomes which are not exact matches to the genomes of the organisms used to build the mock community; for example, in (A), the peak at rank 33 of `podar mock` is for *S. baltica OS185*, and represents reads